 Nothing exemplifies this mediocre display of game design better than the controls.
 Have you ever tried driving a car with no arms and with butter in your eyes?
 The amount of control you’d get over that car in our metaphorical situation is comparable to the control you have over your fighter in ToL.
 The controls feel spongy, and at their core are just badly designed.
 After years of playing Wii and DS games, it now seems obvious to me that key actions and commands should not be shoe-horned onto the Wii remote sensors or touch screen.
 I don’t want to wave my arms around like a ninny every time I want to attack.
 If it was some kind of super attack or special move you only did now and then, that would be fine.
 But no, every time you want to make a basic strike you’ve got to shake it.
 It just feels so wrong… Developers: get it through your heads!
 For years we have been happy pressing A to attack.
 Don’t try to be too clever about it.
 Just stick with what works.

 Right, that’s that particular rant out of the way.
 The rest of the control scheme isn’t that bad by comparison.
-You have your dodge button, a block button, (and thank god they are in fact buttons) a button for throwing projectiles and when pressing the A button in conjunction with a direction you perform one of four special moves based on your character and equipped weapon.
+You have your dodge button, a block button, a button for throwing projectiles and when pressing the A button in conjunction with a direction you perform one of four special moves based on your character and equipped weapon.
 It’s a nice touch having so many skills that change based on equipment, but they all revolve around the same “do some damage” kind of affair.
 It would have been better if some skills had alternate properties such as inflicting status effects, opening up combo opportunities etc. The lack of variety is also apparent in that all the characters handle in virtually the same way aside from movement speed.
 The core mechanics work fine enough when you get over the waggle atrocity, but it’s exceptionally repetitive and just seems a little wrong somehow.
 I don’t know if it’s the imprecise controls or the dodgy animations, but the game seems like a guy walking with a full sack of potatoes for shoes: Sure he’ll get from A to B, but it just seems sort of odd.

 The game does try to add a few ideas to the table, to prevent it being too much of a mindless button-mashing, waggle-fest.
 A match consists of three rounds and when one character is knocked out, both players have the chance to regain health by shaking the Wii remote and nunchuck in a specific direction.
 Additionally some similar quick time events accompany certain special moves and even arenas.
 The arena QTEs really gave each level its own feel, so in the lair of the Kraken, sometimes the Kraken will try and swipe you off the stage and each competitor has to dodge.
 It goes a log way to making the levels feel distinct, and not just a blatant re-skin of the same arena.
 The QTEs certainly try to mix up the usual formula, but the inaccurate controls cause a lot of frustrating misses that really get on the nerves.